MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-create-manage-session-pools.md

 #ms.custom: ""
 ---

-# How to create and manage session pools for fast web service connections**
+# How to create and manage session pools for fast web service connections

 **Applies to: Machine Learning Server 9.3 (R)**

 Fast connections to a web service are possible when you create sessions and load dependencies in advance.
 Sessions are available in a pool dedicated to a specific web service, where each session is an instance of the R interpreter.
 Dependencies are pre-loaded once per web service and shared by all connections.
-For example, creating ten sessions in advance for a web service that uses numpy, pandas, scikit, revoscalepy, microsoftml, and azureml-model-management-sdk would result in ten instances of the Python interpreter and one copy of each module, shared by all connections.
+For example, creating ten sessions in advance for a web service that uses numpy, pandas, scikit, revoscalepy, microsoftml, and azureml-model-management-sdk would result in ten instances of the Python interpreter but only one copy of each module, shared by all connections.

 A dedicated session pool is a per-web-service, per-language construction.
 For each web service, two session pools are created, one each for R and Python, assuming both are installed on the Machine Learning Server.